Posted by Ivan Wortman on Mar 16, 2021

 Disclaimer: We are a proud distributor for the DCP50 Positive Displacement Pump.

 The DCP50 High Precision Positive Displacement Pump is a very accurate and precise positive displacement pump, especially over the entire pressure range at low flow rates.
-This pump is designed for laboratory applications where constant flow is needed at pressures of up to 50 bar (5 MPa, 725 psi) or at constant pressure of up to 50 bar.
+This pump is designed for laboratory applications where constant flow up to 500 ml / hour or where constant pressures of up to 50 bar (5 MPa, 725 psi) is required.

 What are the benefits?
 Keep reading to find out.